s1232/s1232.github.io/_posts/2025-09-28-soft-hyphen-in-json-text.md

 - The API itself?
 Possibly, but the issue is not present when running the same request using *curl* in *iterm2* which suggest a local issue
 - Alacritty - the terminal?
-- Zellij - the terminal multiplexer
+- Zellij - the terminal multiplexer?
 - Nushell or its `http get` command?

 ChatGPT suggested a font encoding issue and that we should select a different system font for Alacritty.
 No difference.